Detox Your Home: The Laundry

 The chemicals used in these are suspected carcinogens, and it’s so easy to avoid these products.
-Add half a cup of vinegar to the final rinse cycle of your wash to soften your clothes.
-The bonus with this is that it also gets rid of that musty smell when you’ve left the wet laundry in the machine for too long).
-You can add a few drops of essential oils like lavender, lemon, or my favouite, rose geranium oil to the rinse can help make things smell fresh and lovely.
+Add half a cup of vinegar to the final rinse cycle of your wash to soften your clothes (the bonus is that it also gets rid of that musty smell when you’ve left the wet laundry in the machine for too long).
+You can add a few drops of essential oils like lavender, lemon, or my favourite, rose geranium oil, to the rinse.
+This can help make things smell fresh and lovely.

 Go plastic free